fenago/pytest-quick-start-guide/pytest-quickstart/Lab_2.md

 -   Configuration: `pytest.ini` file

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Al labs are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+All exercises are present in `work/pytest-quickstart/code` folder.

 ### Note

 In the lab, there are a lot of examples typed into the command line.
-They are marked by the λ character.
+They are marked by the character.
 To avoid clutter and to focus on the important parts, the pytest header (which normally displays the pytest version, the Python version, installed plugins, and so on) will be suppressed.